RunOpenCode/traitor-bundle/README.md

 sometimes, this good practice can not be satisfied within a reasonable amount of time and effort.

+#### Traitor bundle in the rescue

-How about to just use some trait, and some kind of *"magic"* will to the rest of it?
+Instead of doing as in example stated above, how about to just use some trait, and some kind of *"magic"* will to the rest of it?
 Our previous example would be as easy as doing the following:

     class MyService